 What software does Note Servicing Center use to produce these reports?

 NSC operates on institutional-grade servicing platforms with automated reconciliation, role-based investor portals, and full audit trails.
-Specifics depend on portfolio size and investor structure — a quote-based scoping conversation establishes the right configuration.
+Specifics depend on portfolio size and investor structure — a scoping conversation establishes the right configuration.

 Are these elements required by law?